octo-technology/appaloosa-android-sdk/README.md

 * Right-click the project folder, go to Properties, Android and check that "is Library" is checked.
 * Still in the properties, go to Java Build Path, Source and expand the AppaloosaDevPanel/src folder.
 Double-click the Output Folder and set it as its default setting.
 * Still in the Java Build Path, go to Order and Export and check "Maven Dependencies".
-* In your own Android project properties, go to Android and add the SDK as a library from here.
+* In your own Android project properties, go to Java Build Path, Projects and add the SDK from there.
-Don't forget to clean the two projects.
+* Also add it in Properties, Android as a library reference.

 You may encounter a Dex loader error: as the android-support-v4.jar is already included in the SDK's dependancies, you might have to delete it from your libs folder.